iVinoth97/Learning_APIs_RestAssured/README.md

-# Learning_RestAssured_APIs
+# Learning_APIs_RestAssured
-This Repo is to upload the JSON &amp; files created while learning about RestAssured and APIs Step 1 : API Testing Using Postman
+This Repo is to have the learning outcomes of API Testing.
+Both Manual & Automation and upload the JSON files created while learning about APIs and RestAssured
+Step 1 : API Testing Using Postman